xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 beauty of change.
 The beauty of this new world.
 I tried to bring joy back to her emerald eyes.
 I created new species just for her.
 I named new islands and underwater groves after her eyes, her lips, her hands.
 I tried everything in my power.
-I gave her everything I have had or will have.
+I gave her everything I have, had or will have.

 But in the end, she took her own life.